What Is a USDA Loan? Here's How to Know If You're Eligible

 Can you be denied a USDA loan?

-Is USDA better than FHA?
+Are USDA loans better than FHA loans?

 High-performing agents.
 Low-commission rates.